 When deactivated LiveTraffic removes all aircraft immediately.
 It also releases control of multiplayer/AI planes required to fake TCAS blibs, so that other multiplayer clients can take control.
 See parallel usage of multiplayer clients for details.

-This is actually a toggle: If shown with a white circle as in the screenshot, then LiveTraffic is in control of multiplayer/AI planes and therefore is responsible for the blibs on your TCAS display and the planes seen by 3rd party plugins like map tools.
-Otherwise another multiplayer clients controls them.
+This is actually a toggle: If shown with a white circle as in the screenshot, then LiveTraffic is in control of TCAS targets/multiplayer planes and therefore is responsible for the blibs on your TCAS display and the planes seen by 3rd party plugins like map tools.
+Otherwise another multiplayer client controls them.

-If inactive and you select this menu item then LiveTraffic tries (again) to get control of AI planes for TCAS blibs.
+If inactive and you select this menu item then LiveTraffic tries (again) to get control of TCAS targets.
 If unsuccessful you will be notified with a warning in the message area, stating the plugin which currently is in control.

-If active and you select this menu item then LiveTraffic releases control of AI planes.
-Planes will still fly in the sky, but X-Plane will take over control of AI Aircraft and fly them.
+If active and you choose this menu item, then LiveTraffic releases control of TCAS targets.
+Planes will still fly in the sky.
 Usually, you want now another multiplayer client (XSquawBox, X-IvAp, Swift...) to take over control.

 ...hides/shows the labels, which appear next to the aircraft.
 This menu item switches one of the settings, which control when labels show: Internal, External, or VR, depending on what kind of view is currently showing.